LevinJ/SFND_Lidar_Obstacle_Detection/README.md

 <img src="media/segmented.png" width="700" height="400" />

 The plane segmentation takes about 122 ms per frame, while the one implemented in PCL libary API takes about 1 ms. The difference could come from differnt RANSAC approach.
 Another approach would be to randomly sample a percentage of the points, like 20%, fit a plane to that, and then calcuate the fitting error of the plane.
 After certain number of iterations, pick the model with least error.
-This approach avoid transversing every single points while calculating the consensus of the model, and is expected to faster.
+This approach avoid transversing all of the points while calculating the consensus of the model, and is expected to be faster.

 ### Obstacle detection